Otow Orchard is renowned for preserving the Japanese art of hoshigaki -- hoshi means dried and gaki is from kaki, the Japanese word for persimmon.

 Our fresh persimmons are dried each fall in a slow, patient, hands-on process that usually takes three to six weeks...per persimmon.
 Each persimmon is hand-peeled, strung onto a rack, and massaged every 3 to 5 days for several weeks.
 Weather conditions are watched carefully.
 The result is a transformation into a sugary delicacy that is tender and moist with concentrated persimmon flavor.

 Harvest season begins in October and the process is completed by January.
-Our hoshigaki can be purchased locally or shipped from our orchard.
+Our hoshigaki can be purchased at our farmstand or shipped within the United States.

 Making Hoshigaki (25 photos)